wso2/product-app-manager/modules/apps/publisher/readme.txt

 	POST 	/publisher/api/asset/{type}			Creates a new asset of the given {type}
 	DELETE 	/publisher/api/asset/{type}/{id}		Deletes an asset
-	POST 	/publisher/api/lifecycle/{type}/{id}		Attaches a lifecycle for the specified asset type with the id POST  api/lifecycle/{asset-type}/{artifact-id}  	Attach the provided lifecycle to the artifact DELETE api/lifecycle/{asset-type}/{artifact-d}		Detaches the current lifecycle from the artifact PUT  api/lifecycle/{state}/{asset-type}/{artifact-id}	Promotes an artifact to the lifecycle state provided GET api/lifecycle/{asset-type}/{artifact-id}           	Returns the current lifecycle state of an artifact GET api/lifecycle/checklist/{type}/{id}                 Returns the check list for an artifact
+	POST 	/publisher/api/lifecycle/{type}/{id}		Attaches a lifecycle for the specified asset type with the id GET api/lifecycle/checklist/{type}/{id}                 Returns the check list for an artifact GET api/lifecycle/checklistitem/{index}/{type}/{id}     Returns the checked state of the check list item at the given index.
+ 	GET api/lifecycle/actions/{type}/{id}                   Gets the actions available to an asset at a given state DELETE api/lifecycle/{asset-type}/{artifact-id}		Detaches the current lifecycle from the artifact DELETE api/lifecycle/checklistitem/{index}/{type}/{id}  Unticks a check list item at the given index POST  api/lifecycle/{asset-type}/{artifact-id}   	Attach the provided lifecycle to the artifact POST api/lifecycle/checklistitem/{index}/{type}/{id}    Ticks a check list item at the given index PUT api/lifecycle/{action}/{asset-type}/{artifact-id}	Performs the provided the action on the provided asset